 Venue: Aomori Contemporary Art Centre (ACAC) and vicinity

-*Following consultation with ACAC curators, exhibitions may be organized as group exhibitions.
+*Following consultation with ACAC curators, exhibitions may be organized as separated exhibition in the same venue.

 *The nature of the work required for the exhibition, and the location of the exhibition, will be decided after due consultation between the ACAC and the artists.

 *In the event of remote participation, transportation of works will be decided after due consultation between the ACAC and the artist.
 (The ACAC will pay for expenses up to a certain amount.)